ACCESS-Community-Hub/decoding-om3/documentation/docs/pages/decoding_mom6.md

 Workflow suggestions:

  - Initiate a seach by clicking in the search bar top-right or click `/`
- - Search for the word "global" for example, [using this](https://github.com/search?q=repo%3AACCESS-NRI%2FMOM6%20global&type=code).
+ - Search for the word `"global"` for example, [using this](https://github.com/search?q=repo%3AACCESS-NRI%2FMOM6%20global&type=code).
  - Clicking on a line, will take you to specifically to that line, in that script.
- - Containing things in quotes will look for exact matches "example phrase".
+ - Containing things in quotes will look for exact matches `"example phrase"`.
 Further [details here](https://docs.github.com/en/search-github/github-code-search/understanding-github-code-search-syntax#query-for-an-exact-match).
- - Regex searches are also possible
+ - Regex searches are also possible.
- - You can also specify paths within the repo for example "path:src/core"
+ - You can also specify paths within the repo for example `path:src/core`.

 Further details on search strategies are [here](https://docs.github.com/en/search-github/github-code-search/understanding-github-code-search-syntax).